 MD Enrichment Opportunities in Terre Haute

 In rural settings, physicians tend to see and treat a broader range of medical conditions than their urban counterparts.
 Educating physicians to practice effectively in rural settings requires an emphasis on clinical topics and skills specific to this work environment.
 The Rural Medical Education Program (RMEP) is designed to prepare students to develop competency and independence in performing basic clinical procedures early in their training.
-For example, starting from the first day of the first semester, in the Introduction to Medicine I course, students learn how to obtain a medical history and perform the physical examination.
+For example, starting from the first day of the first semester, in the Foundations of Clinical Practice course, students learn how to obtain a medical history and perform the physical examination.
 In this course, students practice these hands-on skills in a community setting by working weekly with a rural physician preceptor and participating monthly in a free health clinic.

 Early immersion in rural health care leads to a deeper understanding of the meaningful long-term relationships that rural patients, physicians and communities develop over time.
 From the first semester of medical school, students in the rural medicine track have the opportunity to participate in a preceptorship program with rural physicians, develop long-term professional relationships with rural patients, gain insight to the social and cultural aspects of rural health care.
 Medical students on the rural track are assigned to a rural physician whom they accompany weekly in rural practice at the office, the clinic, the nursing home or other facility.
 This involvement in a rural medical practice is extended into a longer clerkship during the clinical years and is reinforced by an early appreciation of the rural patients’ point of view.